The Legion of Honor

 Special Exhibitions at the Legion of Honor

-Check their website for the current exhibitions (has de Young Museum schedule also).
+Check their website for the current exhibitions (it has de Young Museum schedule also).

 The Legion of Honor also houses a huge collection of graphic art (90,000 items, the largest collection in the Western US) and a large photography collection which includes many early photographs of San Francisco and California.